 Once you know the total amount needed, you can divide that by the number of months until it’s time to pay for your expenses.
 The figure you see is how much you should save monthly to afford the festival.

-Music festivals often have different tiers of tickets and offer some sort of VIP ticket for a much higher price than the cost of normal entrance.
+Music festivals often have different tiers of tickets and offer some sort of VIP experience for a much higher price than the cost of general admission.
 Skip these overpriced tickets, and spend the money on food or transportation instead.

 Some music festivals offer cheaper tickets for people who book early, so don’t sleep on those good deals.
 If possible, save up before tickets go on sale to take advantage of early booking deals.